Special Features and Known Issues

 NOTE: Please notify your support representative prior to submitting source code where access needs to be restricted to certain countries to determine if this request can be accommodated.

-LICENSE, EXPRESS OR IMPLIED, BY ESTOPPEL OR OTHERWISE, TO ANY INTELLECTUAL
+NO LICENSE, EXPRESS OR IMPLIED, BY ESTOPPEL OR OTHERWISE, TO ANY INTELLECTUAL

 PROPERTY RIGHTS IS GRANTED BY THIS DOCUMENT.
 EXCEPT AS PROVIDED IN INTEL'S TERMS